LeeBurrows/MyHomeTab/README.md

   * Page Title,
   * Image URL.
 * When new bookmark created with toolbar button, app looks for favicon file at root of site (png and then ico) to populate image URL.
-* Reordering of cards depends on css grid layout.
+* Re-ordering of cards depends on css grid layout.

 ## Todos